 Curriculum

-At Severnbanks, our curriculum is designed to prepare pupils to become Stars that SHINE—confident, curious, and resilient learners who are ready to succeed in education, the workplace, and wider society.
+We want out pupils to leave us as confident, curious, and resilient learners who are ready to succeed in education, the workplace, and wider society.
 We aim to equip every child with the knowledge, skills, and self-belief they need to be happy, ambitious, and well-prepared for the future.

 Our unique Curiosity Curriculum celebrates the individuality of each child and encourages them to explore the world through six key question words: What, Why, When, How, Where, and Who.
 These questions guide our approach to learning, helping pupils to think deeply, ask meaningful questions, and develop a lifelong love of discovery.